michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 * Atomic operations work well in a replicated context if they are commutative (you can apply them in a different order on different replicas).
 E.g. incrementing a counter or adding to a set.
 * *Last write wins (LWW)* conflict resolution is prone to lost updates.

+#### Write Skew and Phantoms

+*Write skew* is neither a dirty write nor a lost update because two transactions are updating two different objects, but it's definitely a race condition.
+Write skew is a generalization of the lost update problem.
+Write skew can occur if two transactions read the same objects, and then update some of those objects (different transactions may update different objects).

+Many of the above tools won't work to prevent write skew.
+Either need:

+* Serializable isolation.
+* Complicated database constraint.
+* Explicitly lock the rows that the transaction depends on.

+Examples:

+* Doctors taking themselves off on-call, when at least 1 has to always be on call.
+* Meeting room booking system.
+* Multiplayer game.
+* Claiming a username.
+* Preventing double-spending.

+**Phantoms causing write skew**

+Write skew follows this pattern:

+1. A `SELECT` query checks whether some requirement is satisfied.
+1. Application code decides how to continue based on result.
+1. If OK, application makes a write.

+But often the check is for the *absence* of rows matching some condition, and the write *adds* a row matching the same condition.
+When a write in one transaction changes the result of a search query in another transaction, it is called a *phantom*.

+**Materializing conflicts**

+If the problem of phantoms is that there is no object to which we can attach the locks, you can artificially introduce lock object to the db.
+E.g. create a row corresponding to a time period (e.g. 15 min) for a room for a meeting room booking system.
+This is called *materializing conflicts*.

+It's hard/error-prone and ugly to let concurrency control mechanism leak into application.
+Therefore, should prefer to use serializable isolation level if possible.

+#### Serializability

+TODO